msupply-foundation/msupply_docs/content/docs/programs/r-and-r-forms.md

 ![Store preference](/docs/programs/images/program_pref.png)

 You'll also need a program configured and visible in your store, and the program will need a period schedule associated with it.

-Start with configuring [periods and schedules](https://docs.msupply.org.nz/admin:schedules_periods) and then create a program and associate the schedule.
+Start with configuring [periods and schedules](https://docs.msupply.org.nz/admin:schedules_periods), then create a program and associate the schedule.

 See the [mSupply docs](https://docs.msupply.org.nz/items:programs) for configuring programs - note though that you'll only need the start of this process, which is to create a program and associate a schedule.
 For R&R forms, the other program configuration aspects aren't used yet.

 ## R&R Forms - List View